 If OpenAI can shut the door a bit, it will increase engagement and time-on-site.
 I believe this is exactly what ChatGPT web search is intended to do – fullstop.

 The web search capability, therefore, serves a dual purpose.
-On one hand, it expands the AI’s ability to provide up-to-date information and more precise responses.
+On one hand, it expands the AI’s ability to provide up-to-date information and more exacting responses.
 On the other, it effectively contains the search within ChatGPT’s own interface, allowing OpenAI to retain users longer.
 This setup cultivates a space where users can satisfy their curiosity and find answers with minimal friction, making ChatGPT not just an assistant but a one-stop information resource.

 -Sam Altman – Lex Friedman interview.